fkorotkov/client/README.md

 This fork is maintained by [RDIL](https://rdil.rocks).
 Questions should be put in [GitHub issues](https://github.com/RDIL/Hyperium-Jailbreak/issues).

-This fork is not owned or endorsed by the Hyperium developer team or Sk1er LLC.
+This fork is not owned or endorsed by Sk1er LLC.